 |II||CSAT||200||80||2 hours (2:30 PM to 4:30 PM)|

-1. There is a negative marking of 1/3 marks assigned to the question for the wrong answer marked.
+- In CSAT (Paper-II), each question is of 2.5 marks and a negative marking of 0.833 marks for each wrong answer marked.

-5. The marks of Prelims exam will not be included in the included in the final result (merit list).
+- The prelims marks will not be included in the final result (merit list).